 Proteins are denatured by the inactivation, in particular the DNAases are of high relevance for DNA-based nucleic acid analysis.
 Samples for RNA-based nucleic acid analysis are not sent inactivated, but natively frozen.
 RNases are highly thermo-stable and incomplete inactivation would lead to a strong degradation of the RNA.

 Should I inactivate my sample before submission and how?

 Heat-inactivated samples (95 ° C for 10 minutes) are shipped in a sterile reaction tube to prevent DNA degradation and false negative results.
-The so treated material is stable for up to 7 days at room temperature.
+For this type of inactivation, the volume should not exceed 1.0 ml to ensure complete inactivation.
+For larger sample volumes, the inactivation time must be adjusted.
+Materials treated in this way are stable for up to 7 days at room temperature.
 We have performed an extensive stability study, please contact us in case you require more advice on how to proceed.

 When is inactivation not useful?

 With certain sample matrices or cell concentrations gelation can take place during inactivation.
 As a rule, gel formation is not compatible with nucleic acid extraction; this should be investigated in a preliminary test in your laboratory.
 It is important in this experiment to cool the sample after inactivation and only then to examine it for gel formation (e.g. by carefully turning the closed sample container upside down).
 In the case of non-nucleic acid-based methods, the sample should also not be inactivated if this changes the target molecule.

 How do I send my samples?